 1. What Is An Industrial Engineer?

-Industrial Engineering is a stream of Engineering that aims at the best outcome from available resources and ensures that user satisfaction and product/service quality are achieved.
+Industrial Engineering is a stream of Engineering that aims at the best outcome from available resources ensuring user satisfaction and product/service quality.

-They plan, organize, oversee, and administer industrial operations to ensure the safe, affordable, and effective use of energy, finance, materials, and people.
+They plan, organise, oversee, and administer industrial operations to ensure the safe, affordable, and effective use of energy, finance, materials, and people.

-Industrial Engineers monitor the design, installation, and execution of systems to ensure improved productivity and revenue in the organization.
+Industrial Engineers monitor the design, installation, and execution of systems to ensure improved productivity and revenue in the organisation.

-They review the utilization of amenities, personnel, equipment and materials, established practices, and existing operational processes to recommend better efficiency of operations in commercial, production, and industrial settings.
+They review the utilisation of amenities, personnel, equipment and materials, established practices, and existing operational processes to recommend better efficiency of operations in commercial, production, and industrial settings.

 2. What Tools Do Industrial Engineers Use?